-General Trends:
+General Trends

 - In general terms, districts have worked diligently towards implementing their plans in a timely fashion.
 District-specific obstacles have been noted in the sitevisit reports.
 Examples of obstacles include the timing of grant approvals and the appropriation of funds, staffing availability, and the acquisition of services and equipment. - Recommendations based on the Joint Intervention Team (JIT) reports have been taken into consideration and incorporated into school improvement plans where possible.
-At the request of New York City Department of Education, JIT reviews were scheduled for PLA schools in the Fall rather than the Spring and thus the 11 PLA schools implementing a transformation model did not receive a JIT review prior to their developing their transformation plan.
+At the request of New York City Department of Education, JIT reviews were scheduled for PLA schools in the Fall rather than the Spring and thus the

 - All districts are actively pursuing discussions with local unions regarding collective bargaining with respect to teacher evaluations and student growth.
-However, If Commissioner's regulations are not developed in a timely manner, collective bargaining issues may remain unresolved, which could prevent districts from implementation of their teacher and evaluation systems, leading to a potential loss of future SIG funding. - Most teachers are aware of state education law 3012(c) and have been included in discussions pertaining to new evaluation systems. - There is limited evidence of districts identifying staff for rewards or remediation. - Districts and schools statewide are offering extended learning time for their students, typically in the form of afterschool and Saturday learning opportunities. - Professional development has been based upon needs assessments and JIT recommendations.
+However, If Commissioner's regulations are not developed in a timely manner, collective bargaining issues may remain unresolved, which could prevent districts from implementation of their teacher and evaluation systems, leading to a potential loss of future SIG funding. - Most teachers are aware of State Education Law 3012(c) and have been included in discussions pertaining to new evaluation systems. - There is limited evidence of districts identifying staff for rewards or remediation. - Districts and schools statewide are offering extended learning time for their students, typically in the form of afterschool and Saturday learning opportunities. - Professional development has been based upon needs assessments and JIT recommendations.
 In general, limited evidence exists relating to the monitoring and analysis of professional development efforts. - Evidence regarding the use and effectiveness of data analysis has varied greatly across the schools visited. - In general, the rigor and relevance of instruction has varied greatly from district to district and school to school, with a tendency towards lower levels of student engagement and limited intellectual dialogue. - All districts have initiated school turnaround offices to attend to the needs of PLA schools.
-These offices vary in the size of their staff and the level of their on-site involvement. - Districts and schools are actively seeking and developing partnerships with external providers, depending on the specific needs. - The degree to which districts are providing operational flexibility to their schools varies, but the majority of schools indicate that they are able to affect their professional development, staffing and schedules.
+These offices vary in the size of their staff and the level of their on-site involvement. - Districts and schools are actively seeking and developing partnerships with external providers, depending on their specific needs. - The degree to which districts are providing operational flexibility to their schools varies, but the majority of schools indicate that they are able to affect their professional development, staffing and schedules.

-Specific Trends:
+Specific Trends

 - SED site visit teams collected qualitative and quantitative evidence with regards to the effort and innovation put forth by Buffalo Public Schools, Rochester City School District, Syracuse City School District and Yonkers City School District.
-District and school staffs are working collaboratively amongst themselves and with SED to address the needs of their PLA schools. - In New York City, while schools have received the funding necessary to hire the staff that are called for in their transformation plans, they have not yet received the School Improvement Grants funds that were allocated for the schools to work with external partners to implement other elements of their models.
-Because School Improvement Grants are part of the American Recovery and Reinvestment Act (ARRA), the New York City Office of Management and Budget (OMB) will not release these funds until it has ensured that the activities and identified vendors meets ARRA requirements.
-This has slowed implementation of the transformation models in many schools.
-In addition, the New York City Department of Education has yet to staff most of the positions in its turnaround office.
+District and school staffs are working collaboratively amongst themselves and with SED to address the needs of their PLA schools. - New York City Department of Education advanced monies for the first half of the school year to schools to cover the funding necessary to hire the staff that is called for in their transformation plans.
+The release of NYCDOE's School Improvement Grant funds were delayed, in part, due to the additional set of budgetary controls implemented by the New York City Office of Management and Budget (OMB).
+SED awarded NYCDOE SIG funds in the middle of December 2010, but the district did not have access to these funds until after OMB completed its review at the end of January 2011.
+In addition, NYCDOE is reconfiguring the staff positions supporting its school improvement and turnaround office work.
+Hiring for these positions is almost complete.